inspiros/typst-deixis/README.md

 `#deixis-attach` allows you to attach pins on a wrapped content by:
 - Providing a dictionary of pins and their attributes.
 - If no pins provided, it automatically attaches two pins, one on the top-left corner and one on the bottom-right corner, both with `0pt` padding.
+- Alternatively, pins can be placed with pattern matching `[prefix]pinname[postfix]`.
+  The prefix and postfix patterns can be set using `#deixis-set-pin-pattern`.
+  This is very useful for highlighting code.

 <table>
 <tr>